Outermost Inn

 You arrive at the front of the Inn and make your way to the back patio where there is an outside bar.
 Complimentary snacks are set out for the guests and on this visit included a delicious bluefish dip and crackers.
 Comfortable Adirondack chairs overlook some 20 acres of open land that drift down to the water.

 The look is a clean and crisp country with beamed ceilings, wide plank pine floors, white woodwork, near ceiling to floor windows, ladder back chairs and white tablecloths with green straw placemats.
 Soft jazz plays in the background, the tables are set with fresh flowers and candles and the mood is set.
-The start of dinner is delayed a bit as guests rush outside to take
+The start of dinner is delayed a bit as guests rush outside to take pictures of the amazing sunset.

 Wine and beer is served and the wine list has some interesting choices like a Graham Beck, Brut Rosé, South Africa, Trimbach, Pinot Gris Reserve, France, 2010 and Ridge, “Geyserville”, Zinfandel, Napa, 2012.